 The origin of the holy river is at Gaumukh, set in the Gangotri glacier that can be accessed by a short 19 km trek from Gangotri.
 But according to Hindu mythology, Gangotri is the place where river Ganga descended from heaven when Lord Shiva released the mighty river from his luscious locks.

-Get Gangotri Dham Travel Guide, Gangotri 2024 Tourism Tips, Updates
+Get Gangotri Travel Guide, Gangotri 2025 Tourism Tips, Updates

 The Gangotri Temple traditionally reopens on the auspicious occasion of Akshay Tritiya, typically in the months of April or May, and closes during the Diwali festival after remaining accessible for six months throughout the summer.
 Due to heavy snowfall in the region, the Gangotri temple remains closed during the winter season.

-Gangotri Dham Closing Date 2024: The closing date of Gangotri Dham will be 02 Nov 2024, a day after Diwali.
-Last year temple Gangotri was closed for pilgrims on 14 Nov 2023.
-The deity of Gangotri will be placed at Mukhba Village near Harsil during winters.
+The portals of Gangotri Dham were closed for winters on 02 Nov 2024, a day after Diwali.
+The deity of Gangotri was placed at Mukhba Village near Harsil on 4 Nov 2024 where the deity is worshipped during winters.

 Gangotri is a perfect place to enrapture in the serenity and sanctity as the place has a picturesque landscape.
 With the snow-clad Himalayas located in the vicinity and the Bhagirathi River flowing in eternity at this heavenly place, one can feel close to God in the blissful aura of Gangotri.
 One can pay obeisance at the Gangotri temple which stands at an altitude of 3,415 meters above sea level.
 Gangotri offers scenic vistas of rugged terrains, gushing water of Bhagirathi River and snow-clad peaks.